Software R&D Tax Incentive applications reported in the media

 The R&DTI is a self-assessment program – the claimant (you the client, not the consultant) is responsible for ensuring that they comply with the requirements of the program.
 Being a self-assessment program, just because AusIndustry issues a registration number, doesn’t mean that AusIndustry accepts that your claimed R&D activities are in fact eligible.

-So, you the client is lulled into a false sense of security because in all likelihood your claim will be approved by the ATO, and you will receive your refund.
+So, you the client are lulled into a false sense of security because in all likelihood your claim will be approved by the ATO, and you will receive your refund.
 However, AusIndustry (and occasionally the ATO) do conduct random (and targeted) audits to check compliance of submitted R&DTI applications much more carefully, and that is where the problems start.
-This can be up to five years after submission.
+This can be up to four years after submission.

 All this applies to any R&DTI application, not just software applications.
 Software-based R&DTI applications seem to have been a particular concern for AusIndustry however.
-This is partly because AusIndustry do not have in-house software engineering specialists that they can call on.
+This is partly because AusIndustry does not have in-house software engineering specialists that they can call on.
 Software engineering by its nature is also a bit intangible and notoriously difficult to understand by outsiders.